joetidee/redux-action-namespacer/README.md

 const TABLE_SEARCH = 'TABLE_QUERY_SEARCH'; // Sets a search term.
 ```

-With redux-action-namespacer you can structure your action types in a logical way (this structure is IDE friendly):
+With redux-action-namespacer you can structure your action types in a logical way:

 (actionTypes.js)
 ```